Accelerating Kernel Classifiers Through Borders Mapping: Theory

 This assumes that the class posterior probabilities, $\condprob(\point | c)$, are approximately Gaussian near the border \citep{Mills2011}.

 The border classification algorithm returns an estimator, $\borderprob$, for the difference in conditional probabilities of a binary classifier using equations (\ref{border_decision}) and (\ref{border_probability}).
-It can be trained with the functions $\kerneldecision$ in (\ref{kernel_decision}), $\vbdecision$ in (\ref{vb_kernel_r}), $\svmprob$ in (\ref{svm_prob}), or any other continuous, differentiable, non-parametric estimator for the difference in conditional probabilities, $\diffcondprob$.
+It can be trained with the function in $\svmprob$ in (\ref{svm_prob}), or any other continuous, differentiable, non-parametric estimator for the difference in conditional probabilities, $\diffcondprob$.
 At the cost of a small reduction in accuracy, it has the potential to drastically reduce classification time for kernel estimators and other non-parametric statistical classifiers, especially for large training datasets, since it has $O(\nborder)$ time complexity instead of $O(\nsample)$ complexity, where $\nborder$, the number of border samples, is a free parameter.
 The actual number chosen can trade off between speed and accuracy with rapidly diminishing returns beyond a certain point.
 One hundred border samples ($\nborder=100$) is usually sufficient.
 The computation of $\borderprob$ also involves very simple operations--- floating point addition, multiplication and numerical comparison, with no transcendental functions except for the very last step (which can be omitted)---so the coefficient for the time complexity will be small.

-A border classifier trained with AGF will be referred to as an ``AGF-borders'' classifier while a border classifier trained with SVM estimates will be referred to as an ``SVM-borders'' classifier or an ``accelerated'' SVM classifier.
+A border classifier trained with SVM will be referred to as an ``SVM-borders'' classifier or an ``accelerated'' SVM classifier.
+For more details on the algorithm, please refer to \citet{Mills2011}, in particular Sections 2.2, 2.3 and 3.3.